fbpx

 Play date

-Of course, toys aren’t exactly single-use – especially for some dogs who aren’t intent on instant destruction – but after inevitable chewing, scratching, sucking and the rest, even the toughest, most resilient dog toys come to the end of their lives.
+Of course, toys aren’t technically single-use – even for those dogs who are intent on instant destruction – but after inevitable chewing, scratching, sucking and the rest, even the toughest, most resilient dog toys come to the end of their lives.
+Plus, most are made from plastic which shed microparticles that can carry bacteria which can cause disease and illness in humans and animals alike.
+Exposing pets to bacteria via plastics can cause a variety of health problems or exacerbate existing conditions.

 Pet grooming

-After a good roll around in mud – or worse – it’s a good shout to hose down your dog and give their coat a bit of a clean.
-Opt for a plastic-free dog shampoo bar instead of shampoo in plastic bottles – ideally they should be natural and unscented to keep our furry friends – and our planet – clean.
+After a good roll around in mud – or worse – you’ll need to hose down your dog and give their coat a clean.
+Opt for a plastic-free dog shampoo bar instead of shampoo in plastic bottles – ideally natural and unscented – and look for brushes made up of natural bristles that break down in the environment and that have a handle made of materials found in nature, like wood, to protect not only your pets’ health, but your own.

-If you have ever had a cat sleep on an old jumper instead of the special cat bed you bought, you will know that sometimes homemade and comforting beats brand news and wrapped in plastic packaging!
+If you’ve ever had a cat sleep on an old jumper instead of the special cat bed you bought, you will know that often homemade and comforting beats brand new and wrapped in plastic packaging!
 Get creative with boxes, old pillows, blankets and towels to create dens for your little furry friend.

 Share your plastic-free pet tips!